 ★★★★★ “All plots tend to move deathward.
 This is the nature of plots.” we are told early on in Noah Baumbach’s new film White Noise.
 Not since Alvy Singer bought Annie Hall all those books about death has there been such a funny and richly intelligent investigation of the particularly American anxiety about death.

 ★★☆☆☆ We all have directors that we don’t seem to get on with.
 We might admire their technical prowess or their commitment, but for some reason we just don’t click.
-For this critic, that’s the Dardenne brothers – Jean-Pierre and Luc – the Belgian filmmaking team that have brought a series of what are widely considered modern classics.
+For this critic, that’s the Dardenne brothers – Jean-Pierre and Luc – the Belgian filmmaking team that have brought a series of modern classics.

 ★★★★☆ On 10 January 2016, everything went wrong.
-It was reminiscent of the poem The Day Lady Died by Frank O’Hara: “…everyone and I stopped breathing”.
-In the years following the death of David Bowie we’ve had Brexit, Donald Trump won the American Presidency, a global pandemic killed millions of people and we are now on the brink of a third world war.
+It was reminiscent of the poem The Day Lady Died by Frank O’Hara: “everyone and I stopped breathing”.
+In the years following the death of David Bowie we’ve had Brexit, Donald Trump as President, a global pandemic killed millions of people and we are now on the brink of a third world war.